openhab/openhab-addons/bundles/org.openhab.binding.salus/README.md

 - **`salus-cloud-bridge`**: This bridge connects to Salus Cloud.
 Multiple bridges are supported for those with multiple accounts.
+- **`salus-aws-bridge`**: This bridge connects to AWS Salus Cloud.
+Multiple bridges are supported for those with multiple accounts.
 - **`salus-device`**: A generic Salus device that exposes all properties (as channels) from the Cloud without any modifications.
 - **`salus-it600-device`**:  A temperature controller with extended capabilities.